 10 Effective Ways to build self-esteem in your teenager

-Now that you know the importance of self-esteem in the development of your teen, let us look at some effective ways that will help you build self-esteem in your teenager.
+Now that we know how important self-esteem in the development of your teen, let us try to know some effective ways that you can build self-esteem in your teenager.

-1. Acknowledge their efforts and Appreciate them in any possible way
+1. Acknowledge their efforts and Appreciate them in any possible ways

-Have you experienced exerting effort for something, and someone appreciated you?
-How did it feel?
-It felt warm, right? it makes you proud and somehow it makes you trust yourself even more.
+Have you experienced exerting effort about something, and someone appreciated you?
+What have you felt?
+It feels warm right, it makes you proud and somehow it makes you trust yourself even more.
 It is the same thing with your teenager

 Appreciation is very simple but effective.
 Even plants bloom if the owner appreciates it more and that’s the magic of appreciation.

-So, remember to appreciate your teenager in every way possible.
+So, take note to appreciate your teenager in every way possible.
 You can give them some compliments.

-By appreciating then, you show that you are supporting them.
+By appreciation you show that you are supporting them.
 Appreciate the efforts your teen had put in and not just the results.

 Do this consistently whenever they deserve it.
-The same way the plant grows, the self-esteem of your teenager will help them bloom like the flower.
-And you will succeed in building self-esteem in your teenager.
+The same way the plant grows, the self-esteem of your teenager will surely bloom like the flower.
+And you will succeed to build self-esteem in your teenager.

 Appreciation also helps in influencing positive mental wellbeing in your teen.
-To get more in-depth insights read our article How to influence your teenager’s mental well-being
+To get more in-depth insights read our article mental well-being.

 2. Communicate with them

 Communication is essential in helping your teenager build their self-esteem.
-Because, how are you going to help someone without reaching out them?
-Its impossible right, so you must first reach out to your teenager to help them.
+Because how are you going to help someone without reaching them?
+Its impossible right, so you must first reach your teenager to help them.

 Communicate with them so that you will get to know if they need something.
-Communicating is proven to be effective to resolve any problem.
+Communicating is proven to be effective to resolve any problems.

 You can do this during meals or while you are watching television with them.

-Ask them questions like, what they about the movie?
+Ask them questions like, what can you tell about the movie?
 Was it good?
 And be sure to listen to them and respond when necessary.

-The key is to make them realize that their opinion matters and it is important.
+The key is to make them realize that their opinion matters and it important.

 Communication is a good way to bond with your teenager.
-Our articles How-To Easily build Emotional Connection with your Teenager and How to Get your Point Across to Your Teenager can give you further insights.
+Our articles emotional bonding and get point across can give you further insights.

-3. Give them tasks that they can do
+3. Give them task that they can do

-Give them tasks that they can do inside or outside the house.
+Give them task that they can do inside or outside the house.
 You can ask them to cook a meal for the whole family or you can trust them to buy some groceries.

 It will help them know their own ability.
 When you complement them, it acts as a positive reinforcement for them.

-Giving teens simple responsibilities can be a great way to help them.
+Giving teen’s simple responsibility can be a great way to help them.
 It helps to build self-esteem in your teenager because they will become aware that they can do something.

 So, you are not just helping them build self-esteem but also preparing them for the future.

-Read our article All You Need to know about Chores for Your Teenager This will help you in your quest to build your teen’s self-esteem.
+Read our article Chores… Tis will help you in your quest to build your teens self-esteem.

 4. Trust their ability